 11. BOTH START WITH A TRAGIC EVENT

 Mike and Bill’s losses push the stories forward and motivate them into finding some answers.
 A brief conversation between Will and Mike before he leaves alludes to what is about to take place when Will confesses that he was defeated by the Demogorgon during their game of D&D, making Mike feel weirdly uneasy.
-Similarly, in IT, once Bill completes the boat, George gives him a kiss to show his appreciation and Bill tells George he loves him.
+Similarly, in IT, once Bill completes the boat, George gives his brother a kiss to show his appreciation and Bill reciprocates the gesture with an “I love you.”
 These unexpected signs of affection leave the brothers touched but a little unsettled.

 10. THE TARGETED VICTIMS ARE MOSTLY CHILDREN OR TEENS